QuentinRougemont/genome_annotation/README.md

 # Launching the whole workflow

+After cloning the pipeline, please, work from within it to preserve the architecture

+We recommend that you clone the pipeline ***for each of your new project*** and work within it.

+Keep all project separated otherwise it will be difficult to recover your results.

 All options and input must be set in the config file: `config/config`

+an example is provided [here](https://github.com/QuentinRougemont/genome_annotation/blob/main/example_data/example.config)

 ## General parameters set in config